bullet-db/bullet-db.github.io/docs/index.md

 # Quick Start

-See [Quick Start](quick-start.md) to set up Bullet on a local Storm topology.
-We will generate some synthetic streaming data that you can then query with Bullet.
+See [Quick Start](quick-start.md) to set up Bullet using a local Storm topology.
+You will generate some synthetic streaming data that you can then query with Bullet.

 # Setting up Bullet on your streaming data

 To set up Bullet on a real data stream, you need:

-1. To setup the Bullet backend on a stream processing framework.
-Currently, we support [Bullet on Storm](backend/setup-storm.md):
+1. To setup the Bullet Backend on a stream processing framework.
+Currently, we support [Bullet on Storm](backend/storm-setup.md):
     1. Plug in your source of data.
 See [Getting your data into Bullet](backend/ingestion.md) for details
     2. Consume your data stream
 2. The [Web Service](ws/setup.md) set up to convey queries and return results back from the backend
+3. To choose a [PubSub implementation](pubsub/architecture.md) that connects the Web Service and the Backend.
+We currently support [Kafka](pubsub/kafka-setup.md) on any Backend and [Storm DRPC](pubsub/storm-drpc-setup.md) for the Storm Backend.
-3. The optional [UI](ui/setup.md) set up to talk to your Web Service.
+4. The optional [UI](ui/setup.md) set up to talk to your Web Service.
 You can skip the UI if all your access is programmatic

 !!! note "Schema in the UI"